dkazanc/NoStripesNet/README.md

  - Change the parameters to suit your use case
  - Run the script: `./run_scripts/data_generator.sh`

-For more information about the data created & the parameters, see [simulator/data_generator.py](simulator/data_generator.py)
+For more information about the data created & the parameters, see [this description](simulator/README.md).

 #### Train a Model
 Finally, train a model on the generated data.<br>